Gorlice–Tarnów offensive: The battle

 Radko Dimitriev quickly sent two divisions to stem the Austro-German breakthrough, but they were utterly annihilated before they could even report back to headquarters.
 From the Russian point of view, both divisions simply disappeared from the map.
 On 3 May the Grand Duke Nicholas was sufficiently concerned to provide three additional divisions and to authorize a limited withdrawal.
-The Russian XII Corps near the Dukla Pass began its withdrawal, as did the XXIV Corps near Nowy Żmigród, signifying Russian control of the Carpathians was becoming ever more tenuous.
+The Russian 12th Army Corps near the Dukla Pass began its withdrawal, as did the 24th Army Corps near Nowy Żmigród, signifying Russian control of the Carpathians was becoming ever more tenuous.

 The Korps Emmich 20th Infantry Division, Korps Kneussl was renamed after Otto von Emmich took over command, captured Nowy Żmigród.
 Using an intact bridge over the Wisłoka, this division was able to advance to Wietrzno.
 By 5 May the attackers were through the three trench lines that had opposed them, by 9 May they had reached all assigned objectives.
 Grand Duke Nicholas permitted a limited withdrawal, but rejected advice to construct a well fortified position far behind the frontline and then to pull back to it.
 At this point the Russian counterattacks grew ever more desperate, often throwing brand new recruits into battle, some armed only with grenades or wooden clubs.

 On 6 May, Mackensen noted, "Along the entire line from the Vistula far into the Carpathians, the enemy is retreating.
 Today I calculate we already have 60,000 prisoners."
 By 11 May, Emmich's men had reached the outskirts of Sanok, while François' reached the San River, an advance of 60 mi in ten days.
 Mackensen's objective then became the securing of the San line, before advancing onwards to Rawa-Ruska.
-At this stage of the battle, according to Buttar, the Russian "X and XXIV Corps had effectively ceased to exist, while IX Corps had lost 80 per cent of its establishment strength," and the III Caucasian Corps had lost two thirds of its fighting strength.
-On 10 May, Vladimir Dragomirov had written Grand Duke Nichlolas, "The strategic position of our forces is hopeless.
-In particular, I consider it my duty to note the position of Fourth Army, which will become very dangerous if the enemy breaks through along the lower San."
+At this stage of the battle, according to Buttar, the Russian "10th and 24th Army Corps had effectively ceased to exist, while 9th Army Corps had lost 80 per cent of its establishment strength," and the 3rd Caucasian Corps had lost two thirds of its fighting strength.
+On 10 May, Vladimir Dragomirov had written Grand Duke Nicholas, "The strategic position of our forces is hopeless.
+In particular, I consider it my duty to note the position of 4th Army, which will become very dangerous if the enemy breaks through along the lower San."